Get a demo of Culture Amp

 How does Hospital and Health Care (1000-5000) compare?

-On the lower side, people in Hospital & Health Care (1000-5000) had much lower favorable scores than average in Action, Leadership, and Innovation.
+On the lower side, people in Hospital & Health Care (1000-5000) had much lower favorable scores than average in Action, Feedback & Recognition, and Innovation.

-People working in Hospital & Health Care (1000-5000) are less engaged than Hospitality, Retail, New Tech, and Consumer Goods & Services.
+People working in Hospital & Health Care (1000-5000) are more engaged than Public Relations & Communications, Higher Education, and Government Administration.
+People working in Hospital & Health Care (1000-5000) are less engaged than Real Estate, Biotechnology & Medical Devices, Finance, and Consumer Goods & Services.

-People in Hospital & Health Care (1000-5000) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 20% of people disagreeing (+7% above average).
+People in Hospital & Health Care (1000-5000) were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 23% of people disagreeing (+6% above average).

 Which questions matter the most?